Deploy your first contract

 Click the button below to open the project in Remix and see the contract in the Remix code editor.

-Open smart contract in Remix
+Open project in Remix

 Connect your wallet